 I am totally all in my head now about my vagina size and wonder what the hell she actually says in the doctors lounge about me.

 I ask her to please stop talking to me and to just let me know when I need to take the big breaths.
-She tells me that this is all in my head, then she counts out loud 1, 2, 3 and rips my old IUD out.
-She even holds it up like a trophy before I can even process what the hell has happened.
+She tells me that this is all in my head, then she counts out loud “1, 2,” and rips my old IUD out before she even gets to “3”.
+She holds it up like a trophy before I can even process what the hell has happened.

 Hot tears fill my eyes and spill down the side of my face.

-That was tricky of her but maybe the better way to handle it?
+That was tricky of her to do it before I could take a full breath in, let alone release it, but maybe the better way to handle it?
 Less anticipation?